SlavovLab/DART-ID/python/README.md

 Filters exclude PSMs from the alignment process and _do not_ remove them from the file entirely.
 Filtered-out PSMs will still appear in the output files, but they are not guaranteed to have an updated PEP (PEP_new)

---include-contaminants:  |

---include-decoys:        |-- Don't set these to true please

 --filter-retention-length: Filter out PSMs with a retention length greater than this value.
 Default: max(RT) / 60.
 For a 180-minute run, this filter is at 3 minutes.

 --filter-pep:              Filter out PSMs with a PEP greater than this value.
 Default: 0.5.

 --filter-num-exps:         Filter out PSMs that appear in less than this number of experiments (raw files) over the entire set.
 Default: 3

--e:                        Path to an exclusion list of UniProt IDs.
+-e, --exclusion-list:      Path to an exclusion list of UniProt IDs.
 PSMs belonging to any of these protein IDs will be excluded.

 --remove-exps:             Regular expression to exclude any raw files.
 For example, to exclude SQC_61A and SQC61B from alignment, set this to "--remove-exps 61A\|61B".